What is Gilding Wax – A Comprehensive Guide

 Why Gilding Wax?

 Gilding waxes are used to provide ‘bling,’ or an eye-catching visual enhancement with a shiny, lovely, metallic finish.
+They look particularly beautiful on ornate carvings and mouldings.
 These potions are sometimes referred to as ’embellishment’ waxes by crafters.
-Available colors include copper, chrome, silver, gold, pewter, and colors like teal, red, magenta, and green.
+They are a unique wax that gives an elegant feel to your furniture detail.
+Available colors include copper, chrome, bright silver, dark silver, zinc, bright gold, warm gold, pewter, bronze and colors like teal, red, magenta, and green.
 They can be used on many materials such as:

 One of the most popular uses of these products is the enhancement of decorative wood and metal picture and mirror frames.
 Embellishing moldings on furniture and doors is also commonly done.
 Marbelizing hard surfaces and actually staining of wood can be achieved with gilding waxes as well.
 (Below is a Antiqued Gilding Wax on a wood frame.)

 One method that produces a remarkably attractive and interesting result is to apply several different wax colors to various parts of moldings (including wood).
-This leaves a strong patina with an aged (or worn) metallic oriented look, and looks amazing as different angles of light create many varied colorful appearances.
-(Below is a rusty look and a tutorials to Make Your Own Rust Pastes HERE!)
+This leaves a strong patina with an aged (or worn) metallic touch, and looks amazing as different angles of light create many varied colorful appearances.
+Such a striking silver finish on the piece in the photo above, don’t you think?!
+And just look at that luscious wax!
+(Below is a rust diys look that is aged perfection … Make Your Own Rust Pastes HERE!)

 Importantly, the waxes work well in a situation where the colors of an item such as a picture frame may not blend in nicely with the decor colors of furniture, etc. in a particular room.
 This can be rectified by adding the necessary color to the frame to alter it enough to fit in perfectly.
 For example, if a frame is gold and a silvery tone is needed for the decor, then silver gilding wax can be applied for the desired result.